- Entering checks into QBO

 - Office Umbrella Insurance (deductible)

-Please note that in order to support the deductibility of meals and entertainment expenses, it is a good idea to both keep receipts related to meals and entertainment, and to jot down the business reason and business associate with whom the meal took place.
+Please note that in order to support the deductibility of meals and entertainment expenses, it is a good idea to both keep receipts related to business meals and to jot down the business reason and business associate with whom the meal took place.

 Some examples of deductible business travel expenses are as follows: